-The MDHHS Aging and Adult Services Agency (AASA) encourages nutrition parterners to operate nutrition programs for older adults that allow for choice and flexibility, while maintaining federal and state standards and requirements.
+The Michigan Department of Health and Human Services, Bureau of Aging, Community Living, and Supports (ACLS) encourages nutrition parterners to operate nutrition programs for older adults that allow for choice and flexibility, while maintaining federal and state standards and requirements.
 The meals should include key nutrients and follow dietary recommendations that relate to lessening chronic disease and improving the health of older Michiganders.
 Diabetes, hypertension, and obesity are three of the most prevalent chronic conditions among all adults in Michigan.
 Special attention should be paid to nutritional factors that can help prevent and manage these and other chronic conditions.